emz1003/final-mks65/README.md

 1/13/20
 * Kaitlyn: After lots of debugging, the hitTarget works!
 Works great with the mainboard.
 Next steps: look at pipes for a two player game!

+1/14/20
+* Kaitlyn: Coded the isWin function to see when the game will end, looked at pipes to start coding that

 ### Features:

 ### Attempted: